unknownusernametopick/pynigger/docs/classes/stark.md

-# Class Ger
+# Class Nigger

-This is the main class of Pyger.
-This guide will explain the usage of important functions in ``Ger`` class.
+This is the main class of PyNigger.
+This guide will explain the usage of important functions in ``Nigger`` class.

 ---

-::: pyger.client.Ger
+::: pynigger.client.Nigger
       selection:
           members:
             - activate